JZhao12/CVML-Pose/README.md

 ## 3. Commercial use

-We allow commerical use of this work, as permitted by the [LICENSE](https://github.com/JZhao12/CVML-Pose/blob/main/LICENSE).
+We allow commercial use of this work, as permitted by the [LICENSE](https://github.com/JZhao12/CVML-Pose/blob/main/LICENSE).
 However, where possible, please inform us of this use for the facilitation of our impact case studies.

 ## 4. Acknowledgements